Home visit by public health nurse: 7–10 days after the birth

 The public health nurse will talk to you about topics such as:

-- interacting with your child
+- interaction between you and your child

 - childbirth experiences

-- caring for your child
+- daily care for your child

 - social network